jonnonz1/nz-statute-book/acts/public/1988/state-sector-act-1988.md

 ## Part 2 — The Public Service

 ### 27 Public Service defined
-(1) The Public Service shall comprise the departments specified in Schedule 1.
-(2)
+The Public Service comprises departments (and any departmental agencies that are part of those departments).

+### 27A Meaning of department, host department, and departmental agency
+(1) In this Act,—
+  - **department** means a department specified in Schedule 1
+  - **departmental agency** means a departmental agency specified in the first column of Schedule 1A, which is part of its host department
+  - **host department** means the department identified as the host department of a departmental agency in the second column of Schedule 1A.
+(2) Unless the context otherwise requires, every reference in this or any other enactment to a department includes any departmental agency that is part of the department.

+### 27B Relationship between departments and departmental agencies
+Except as provided in this or any other enactment,— (a) the functions, duties, and powers of a departmental agency may be determined by the appropriate Minister of the departmental agency in conjunction with the appropriate Minister of the host department; and
+  (b) the working arrangements between a departmental agency and its host department must be agreed by their respective chief executives and approved by their appropriate Ministers.

 ### 28 Delegation of functions or powers of appropriate Minister
-(1) The appropriate Minister in relation to a department may from time to time, either generally or particularly, delegate to the chief executive of that department all or any of the Minister's functions and powers under this Act or any other Act, including functions or powers delegated to the Minister under this Act or any other Act.
+(1) The appropriate Minister in relation to a department or departmental agency may from time to time, either generally or particularly, delegate to the chief executive of that department or departmental agency all or any of the Minister's functions and powers under this Act or any other Act, including functions or powers delegated to the Minister under this Act or any other Act.
 (2) Every delegation under this section shall be in writing.
 (3) No delegation under this section shall include the power to delegate under this section.
 (4) The power of the appropriate Minister to delegate under this section—